Great signs are noticed even when people aren’t looking for them.

 Here’s another great example of a sign that makes you stop and think.
 If you are a new mom, this is likely to resonate with you.
 Starting with the name ‘Baby Boot Camp’, what I really like is the image, and the tagline.
 The immediate impression is “They understand that I’m overwhelmed with my newborn, but I can be fit, mobile and energetic while spending time with my baby outdoors.
 That sounds great”.
 All of this is said without being said.
 A good sign has the unique ability to convey a powerful message without the explicit use of words.

-For example, take a close look at the sign below.
-You will see a mom in a state of motion, with her hair in the wind, moving quickly on (what appears to be) grass.
+For example, take a closer look .
+You will see a mom in a state of motion, with her hair in the ind, moving quickly on (what appears to be) grass.
 This coveys freedom, mobility, lack of stress, spending time with your baby and being outdoors – all at the same time.

 In the new economy, your practice needs every advantage it can get.
 Every little thing matters.
 Don’t ignore that little sign.
 It could have a big impact on your practice.